-Celebrants of Palilia offered up cheese, wine and cakes to Pales.
+Celebrants of Palilia offered up cheese, wine, and cakes to Pales.
 In the countryside, heaps of straw were set on fire.
 Once lit, shepherds and their flocks had to ritually pass through them three times.
 Parilia came to a close with a great open-air feast.

 Celebrated: February 13th

 Parentalia was observed in praise of the manes, or souls of the dead.
 More specifically, individuals would use this time to honor their deceased relatives.
 Parentalia began an eight-day period of the year during which Romans would remember the dead that ended with Feralia on February 21st.
-February 22nd—the first day after the 8-day period devoted to the dead—was a day of forgiveness, restoration of friendships and reconciliation of conflicts between neighbors.
+February 22nd—the first day after the eight-day period devoted to the dead—was a day of forgiveness, restoration of friendships, and reconciliation of conflicts between neighbors.

 Parentalia was a quiet, solemn occasion without the gleeful and joyous characteristics of some other festivals.
-Temples, shops and public buildings closed down, and people became preoccupied with decorating graves with flowers and foods, believing that these offerings would be appreciated and actually eaten by the spirits of the dead.
+Temples, shops, and public buildings closed down, and people became preoccupied with decorating graves with flowers and foods, believing that these offerings would be appreciated and actually eaten by the spirits of the dead.

 Plebeian Games (Ludi Plebeii)

-The Plebeian Games are believed to have been started by the Roman leader Flaminus in 220 B.C.E.
+The Plebeian Games are believed to have been started by the Roman leader Flaminius in 220 B.C.E.
 He built the Circus Flaminius to house the Ludi Plebeii.
 In later years, the festival relocated to the Circus Maximus, which was a spacious, open-air arena between the Palatine and Aventine hills.

 The Games were dedicated to Jupiter and included one of his feast days—November 13th.
-The actual competitions occurred from November 15th through 17th and consisted of horse and chariot races as well as contests involving running, boxing and wrestling.
+The actual competitions occurred from November 15th through the 17th and consisted of horse and chariot races as well as contests involving running, boxing, and wrestling.
 The first nine days of the Games were devoted to theatrical productions.